vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>Prompt-assisted Writing</summary>

-Reducing the threshold for user-defined prompts, it will be launched in June, and after the launch, users can create bots with rich personality traits through simple identity definition
+Lowering the threshold for user-defined prompts, it will be launched in June.
+After the launch, users can create bots with rich personality traits through simple identity definition.

 </details>